AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![Image text](plots/SVD_Compare.png?raw=true)

+**Improve plot: axis names and legend**

-A large improvement on the basic SVD approach.
+We can see there is a large improvement using the SVD with gradient descent over the basic SVD approach.
 The output shows the objective function converged to 0 on the training data, while the error in the test set essentially halved.
 Interestingly after the 75th iteration the accuracy in the test set decreased.
 This could be improved by using more leading components, the trade off being computation timej.
 Or perhaps stopping after 75 to 100 iterations for this data.
 After all it is the prediction of the unobserved which is the ultimate goal.

 ##### EM Compare <a name="c_5"></a>
 After Using the predicted user-item matrix, let's look at the distribution of hours again for The Witcher 3 and apply an EM algoritm to find a reasonable 1-5 star rating